PROJECTS

 Stormwater solutions for Los Angeles

 The City of Los Angeles’ first-ever Stormwater Capture Master Plan looks at existing stormwater capture and quantifies how to maximize its potential as a way to reduce reliance on imported water.
-The Plan process was initiated by my colleague Deborah Bloome, and she and I served as advisors to the Los Angeles Department of Water and Power staff and consulting engineers — an unusual role for an NGO representative to have.
+The Plan process was initiated by my TreePeople colleague Deborah Bloome, and she and I served as advisors to the Los Angeles Department of Water and Power staff and consultants at Geosyntec — an unusual role for an NGO representative to play.
 We used research-based advocacy to ensure inclusion of progressive targets and approaches, helping create a more ambitious and sustainable vision for LA’s water future that prioritizes local sources.

 Read more about the Stormwater Capture Master Plan.